inmanturbo/quickweb-laravel-ui/README.md

 ## Warning!

 Npm will give you a warning when compiling for development.
 This is because all of bootstrap is being compiled inside a parent class, include the comment block.
-It will stil work.
+It will still work.

 This package brings in a lot of dependancies you may not need.
 It does however isolate major css materilize and bootstrap to seperate classes.
 Bootstrap will only work inside a parent element with a class of .bstrap4-iso .
 Materialize inside the class